 The first thing to do is to replace the topsoil with fresh soil.
 But don’t damage the roots.
 Replace only the soil to the depth where there are still no roots.

-Water the Japanese Maple with plenty of water to wash excess salts out of the soil.
+Water the Japanese Maple with plenty of water to wash excess salts from the soil.

 Alkaline soil

 Alkaline soil is not a suitable environment for growing Japanese Maples.
-In general, most soils are neutral, but there are places with alkaline soils and if a Japanese maple is planted there, it will eventually die.
+Most soils are neutral, but there are places with alkaline soils, and if a Japanese maple is planted there, it will eventually die.

-The fact is that in alkaline soil the tree is not able to consume minerals necessary for photosynthesis.
-As a result, the leaves turn yellow, this is called chlorosis.
-The tree begins to grow very slowly and die.
+The fact is that in alkaline soil, the tree cannot consume the minerals necessary for photosynthesis.
+As a result, the leaves turn yellow, which is called chlorosis.
+The tree begins to grow very slowly and dies.

 How to revive